peterdragun/IDF-Monitor-Tips-Trick/slides.md

 # Recent Features

 - auto log colors on the host side (default behavior) - save data transfer from ESP to host
-- multiple ELF file support for address and panic decoding (**only for package**) - decoding panic outside of the main app (in bootloader, LP core, ESP TEE)
+- multiple ELF file support for address and panic decoding (**only for package**) - decoding panic outside of the main app (in bootloader, LP core, ESP TEE - Trusted Execution Environment)
 - option to connect to port that is not yet available - e.g. chip is connected using USB JTAG/Serial and currently in a deep sleep: `--open-port-attempts N` N:-1 for infinite loop (**only for package**)

 ---